romie98/bhs-appraisal-backend/FRONTEND_PHOTO_UPLOAD_FIX.md

 ## Problem
 The frontend is sending photo upload requests to relative URLs (`/photo-library/upload`), which causes requests to go to the Vercel frontend domain instead of the Railway backend API.

+**CRITICAL:** All photo upload requests must use absolute URLs pointing to the Railway backend, not relative URLs.

 ## Required Changes

 ### 1. Find All Photo Library Upload Calls